-Ensures consistency of marking and resulting processes across School/Centre programmes.
-Confirms all results and completions.
-Oversees assessment concessions and reassessment provisions Organisational Development/ Teaching and Learning Coach Team Inform and advise faculty on principles of sound assessment practice.
-As part of curriculum design, assist in the design of robust, sound, quality assessments that are guided by the Ako: Teaching and Learning Directions and expectations of Wintec.
-Quality and Academic Unit Monitors the assessment processes used at Wintec through the School/Centre self-assessment process.
 Audit assessment and moderation materials from time to time.
 Administer and review changes to assessment structures submitted to the 'changes to programmes and modules' change request system.
-Head of School/Centre Director Has overall responsibility for the assessment procedures of their School/Centre and the reporting of results through their Programme Committee/s.
-Team Manager Has overall responsibility for the assessment procedures of their programme/s and the reporting of results through their Programme Committee/s.
+Has overall responsibility for the assessment procedures of their School/Centre and the reporting of results through their Programme Committee/s.
+Has overall responsibility for the assessment procedures of their programme/s and the reporting of results through their Programme Committee/s.
 Oversees the proactive review of assessments.
 Acknowledges appeals and deals with them in a professional and transparent manner.
 Keeps full documentation of all appeals and outcomes, and this information is managed and stored as per School/Centre guidelines and the Academic Regulations and Manual.
 Resolves, in collaboration with Student Learning Services, requests for assessment accommodations for students with a verified disability.
-Team Manager or designated nominee4 Oversees the design and implementation of assessment procedures.
+Oversees the design and implementation of assessment procedures.
 All assessment procedures must model the principles of sound assessment practice.
 Has responsibility for logging any changes to assessment structures on the 'changes to programmes and modules' change request system.
-Academic Staff Members - Responsible for implementation of assessment procedures.
-All assessment procedures must model the principles of sound assessment practice.
+Responsible for implementation of assessment procedures.
+All assessment procedures must model the principles of sound assessment practice. - Participate in and support design of assessments. - Responsible for the proactive review of assessments.
+Responsible for marking and resulting assessments within the designated timeframes. - Work within the processes and timeframes required by their Programme Committee/s.